ga-wdi-lessons/react-intro/readme.md

 #### Some History

 The first thing most people hear about React is "Facebook uses it."
 * First used by Facebook in 2011.
-Then Instagram in 2012.
+* Then Instagram in 2012.
 * Went open source in May 2013.

-React was born out of Facebook's frustration with the traditional MVC model and how...
+React was born out of Facebook's frustration with the traditional MVC model and how..
   * Re-rendering something meant re-rendering everything (or just a lot).
   * That had negative implications on processing power and ultimately user experience, which at times became glitchy and laggy.

-> If you want to get a taste of what React's all about, [here's an introduction from React.js Conf 2015](https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510).
+> If you want to get a taste of what React's all about, [here's an introduction from the 2015 React.js Conference](https://www.youtube.com/watch?v=KVZ-P-ZI6W4&feature=youtu.be&t=510).
 Recommend starting around the 8:35 mark and watching until 16:30.

 ### React in MVC